SpenceKonde/DxCore/README.md

 #### [Timers and DxCore](megaavr/extras/PWMandTimers.md)

 ### EEPROM support
-The usual `EEPROM.h` library works here - thought there are some internal changes (a bug in avrlibc must be worked around) It is added in 1.2.0.
+A compatible `EEPROM.h` library is included; this implementation is derived from and fully compatible with the standard `EEPROM.h` api, even though the implementation differs internally.

+### No USERROW library yet
+Unlike the tinyAVR parts I support on megaTinyCore, there is not yet a `USERSIG` library to write to the "User Signature Space" also called the `USERROW` (the object that the library makes available can't be named that because the I/O headers already define that to point to the `USERROW` in memory, so it would conflict with any definition a library provided; hence why megaTinyCore has USERSIG.h).
+This is due largely to the need to make design decisions about how to expose it to the user.
+On megaTinyCore the USERROW can be erased with byte level granularity - like EEPROM - and an identical API to EEPROM is provided for USERROW.
+On the Dx-series, the only way to erase any one byte within USERROW is to erase the whole thing.
+While one can do read-modify-erase-write, the standard API would result in dramatic write amplification, as every single byte would result in a full erase and rewrite - even if those bytes were parts of a multi-byte datatype.
+Checking whether a cell was currently empty or held the same value being written would help greatly, but I would feel a lot better if there were an interface that "admitted" to the user that this was how it had to be, and put a simple wrapper around the "read to memory, modify buffer in RAM, then erase and rewrite EEPROM"

 ### NeoPixel (WS2812) support
 The usual NeoPixel (WS2812) libraries have problems on these parts.
 This core includes two libraries for this, both of which are tightly based on the Adafruit_NeoPixel library.
 See the [tinyNeoPixel documentation](megaavr/extras/tinyNeoPixel.md) and included examples for more information.
-Support is in the code for clock speeds all the way up to the essentially-guaranteed-not-to-work
+Support is in the code for all clock speeds from 8 MHz to well past the limits of the hardware.
+I suspect that it could be just barely made to work at 5 MHz or, taking advantage of research on the protocol and how the actual constraints differ from those presented in the datasheets, 4 MHz - but I do not see much demand for such an undertaking.
+Why run at 5 MHz?
+If you're driving a string of '2812s you're not worried about power consumption; the other reason to run at low frequencty is to operate at low voltage, but not only are the Dx parts rated for the full 24 MHz from 5.5V all the way down to 1.8V, at any voltage below 4V or so the blue LEDs don't work at full brightness anyway.
+So I decided that there was no reason to waste time porting the 'WS2812 driver to lower speeds.

 ### Tone Support
 Support for tone() is provided on all parts using TCB0.
 This is like the standard tone() function; it does not support use of the hardware output compare to generate tones.
 (Note that if TCB0 is used for millis/micros timing - which is not a recommended configuration -  tone() will instead use TCB1).
-Prior to the release of 1.3.3, there were a wide variety of bugs impacting the tone() function, particularly where the third argument, duration, was used; it could leave the pin HIGH after it finished, invalid pins and frequencies were handled with obvously unintended behavior, and integer math overflows could produce weird results with larger values of duration at high frequencies, and thee-argumwent tone() ddn't work at all above 32767Hz (even though maximum supported frequency is 65535 Hz) As all of the DxCore parts have at least 16k of flash, unless you pass SUPPORT_LONG_TONE = 0, support for long tones will be enabled.
-A "long" tone is one where `(frequency * duration) > 4.2 billion` but  `(frequency * duration)/500 < 2.1 billion`(we rearrange that to `(frequency/5) * (duration/100)` when duration > 65535).
+Prior to the release of 1.3.3, there were a wide variety of bugs impacting the tone() function, particularly where the third argument, duration, was used; it could leave the pin HIGH after it finished, invalid pins and frequencies were handled with obvously unintended behavior, and integer math overflows could produce weird results with larger values of duration at high frequencies, and thee-argumwent tone() ddn't work at all above 32767Hz (even though maximum supported frequency is 65535 Hz) As all of the DxCore parts have at least 16k of flash so we enable `SUPPORT_LONG_TONES` unless it is explicitly disabled (this is not exposed in the UI), A "long" tone is one where `(frequency * duration) < 4.2 billion` but `(frequency * duration)/500 > 4.294 billion`(we rearrange that to `(frequency/5) * (duration/100)` when duration > 65535).

 ### millis/micros Timekeeping Options
 DxCore provides the option to us eany available timer on a part for the millis()/micros timekeeping, controlled by a Tools submenu - except TCD0 - or it can be disabled entirely to save flash (or more likely available timers for manual configuration) and allow use of all timer interrupts.
 By default, TCB2 will be used by on parts.
 TCA0, TCA1 and any of the TCB's present on the part may be used, though this has not been rigorously tested; I suspect that TCD0 may not work in the initial release.
 Note that TCB0 conflicts with tone() and TCB1 conflicts with the version of Servo supplied with this core.